tushar-sharma/tushar-sharma.github.io/_posts/2026-06-30-canotn-upgrade-runbook.md

 Restart the validator and monitor the logs until startup completes successfully.

 Verify that the validator reconnects to the participant and resumes normal operation.

----

-## Rollback Procedure

-If the upgrade must be reverted, perform the rollback in the opposite order.

-1. Downgrade the validator to **v0.6.7**.
-2. Confirm the validator has stopped cleanly or is running normally.
-3. Downgrade the participant to **v0.6.7**.
-4. Restart the participant.
-5. Restart the validator.